"Pit Bulls have locking jaws." The jaws of the Pit Bull are functionally

 "Pit Bulls can hold on with their front teeth while chewing with their

+back teeth."
 As stated above, the Pit Bull’s jaws are, functionally

 speaking, the same as all other breeds.